-We strive to create an open and engaging environment for all commenters.
-To maintain that standard, here are some simple guidelines to ensure that your comments appear and remain on the site:
+Commenting on this site is a privilege, not a right.
+We strive to create an open, engaging and friendly environment for all commenters.
+We advocate for consumers and want them to feel comfortable sharing their problems with us without fear of being attacked.
+To maintain these simple and reasonable standards, here are a few guidelines to ensure that your comments appear and remain on the site:

 Stay on topic.
 Please comment on the subject of the post or story.